 What processes may have worked for you in the office may no longer work now that you and your team is distributed.
 Now is the time to look at what your workflow management processes are and see how they can be improved.
 Doing this now will not only help to alleviate potential issues from this radical workplace change but also better prepare you for future business growth and (at least for the next few weeks) familial distractions during the workday.

 Wrike's own remote workforce has been sharing tips and tricks from our home offices all over the world, and we've also launched a weekly webinar to talk about this new remote working reality.
-Additionally, we're offering a free 6-month trial of Wrike Professional to all new customers to help support the change to what is likely the new future of work.
+Additionally, take advantage of Wrike's free trial and help support the change to what is likely the new future of work at your company.